descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 So there is at least some understanding among compiler writers that instances produced from constexpr expressions were ROMable.
 What is more interesting is that it doesn't matter if it is in the ROM/code/text segment or the DATA segment, it is still global regardless of which.
 One is just read only.
 If we can guarantee `static storage duration` for constant temporaries we can reduce danglings.

+-->

 ### Past

-A brief consideration of the proposals that led to `constexpr` landing as a feature bears weight.
+A brief consideration of the proposals that led to `constexpr` landing as a feature in `C++11` bears weight on the justification of refining constant initialization.

 #### n1511
 ***`Literals for user-defined types`*** [^n1511]